-If you are afraid that someone will find your book, try writing in an online journal such as penzu.com.
-There are also free online journals you can try.
+If you are afraid someone will find your book, try writing in an online journal such as penzu.com.
+There are also accessible online journals you can try.
 Penzu is a program I used.
 There is a free version, and there are two upgraded versions you have to pay to use.
 I used the free option.

-Therapy — Some counselors offer sliding scale payments based on how much money you make.
+Some counselors offer sliding scale payments based on how much money you make.
 Whatever the case may be, if you need it, get it.
 It may be a licensed counselor, family therapist, Psychologist, or Psychiatrist, but get help.
 Just know that not everyone offers a sliding scale.

-Join a 12 Step Group — I highly recommend this.
-I also encourage you not only to join but participate in a “Step Study.”
+I highly recommend 12 Step groups.
+I also encourage you to join and participate in a “Step Study.”
 In these groups, you will have an intense study of the 12 steps and accountability as you go through them.
-I cannot speak highly enough of this process of healing.

-Develop a new Hobby – This can be great therapy.
+Quiet time can be great therapy.
 I learned to paint.
 I never believed I could paint but thought the idea of painting was fascinating.
 I started watching painting tutorials on YouTube and now have some beautiful pictures.
-It is very relaxing, therapeutic, and I feel a sense of accomplishment when I finish a piece.
+It is very relaxing and therapeutic, and I feel accomplished when I finish a piece.

 I also sometimes like to tinker around with fixing things around the house.
 Some things you must leave the experts, but I have completed some small projects myself after looking at a tutorial on YouTube.